 Conclusion: how should you train the trapezius muscle?

 The training the trapezius muscle is about balance.
 Not just heavy shrugs for the upper part, but also targeted exercises for the middle and lower fibers.
-Combine strength, control, and consistency, and you not only build a strong upper back, but also better posture and less injury risk.
+Combine strength, control, and consistency, and you build not only a strong upper back, but also better posture and less injury risk.

 References